stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 - According to a [World Bank study](https://elibrary.worldbank.org/doi/abs/10.1596/1813-9450-5391) the tipping point for any economy is 77% debt-to-GDP.
 - The current [USA debt](https://www.treasurydirect.gov/NP/debt/current) is $24.8 trillion.
 - The current [USA debt-to-GDP](https://www.bea.gov/data/gdp/gross-domestic-product) ratio is 110%.

 This is statistically significant!

 ## 11.2 Examples and Counter-Examples

 ### 11.2.1 California
 California has a population of 39,512,223 people, and a COVID-19 death toll of 1,779 people, or 0.004 % of the population.
-Compare this death toll to:
+Compare this to:
 - [Seasonal flu](https://www.cdph.ca.gov/Programs/CID/DCDC/CDPH%20Document%20Library/Immunization/Week2019-2011_FINALReport.pdf): (658/39,512,223)*100 = 0.001%
 - [Fatal car accidents](https://www.iihs.org/topics/fatality-statistics/detail/state-by-state): (3,563/39,512,223)*100 = 0.009%.
 - [Suicides](https://www.cdc.gov/nchs/pressroom/sosmap/suicide-mortality/suicide.htm): (4,491/39,512,223)*100 = 0.011%.